 - A written report

-- A presentation during a departmental seminar
+- A departmental seminar

 - For more information on Honors Program requirements, contact the program director.